HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

   - `table_rbc_1.m`
   - `table_rbc_2.m`

-For convenience, you may wish to push/pull folders in/out of the docker container (e.g. the dynare folder to avoid recompilation).
+For convenience, you may wish to push/pull folders in/out of the docker container (e.g. the dynare-5.1 folder to avoid recompilation).
 An example:
 `sudo docker cp dynare-5.1 63d13510863a:/home/matlab/Documents/MATLAB/HMCExamples.jl/scripts/dynare/dynare-5.1`\
 where `63d13510863a` comes from `sudo docker ps`.
+You will likely also want to do this to save the Dynare results folders at the end.

 Note that if using a pre-existing dynare folder, you will still need to run the following lines from `install_dynare.sh`:
 - `sudo apt install wget xz-utils build-essential gfortran liboctave-dev libboost-graph-dev libgsl-dev libmatio-dev libslicot-dev libslicot-pic libsuitesparse-dev flex libfl-dev bison autoconf automake texlive texlive-publishers texlive-latex-extra texlive-fonts-extra texlive-latex-recommended texlive-science texlive-plain-generic lmodern python3-sphinx tex-gyre latexmk libjs-mathjax doxygen x13as`